 Matthew is admitted to practice in all Florida courts as well as the United States District Court.
 He is a member of the Florida Justice Association; the Clearwater Bar Association and the St. Petersburg Bar Association.
 Matthew has appeared as host and guest of the live call-in legal television show, FLA LAW.

 When he’s not working, Matthew enjoys spending time with his wife, Marti, and his two children, Krystal and Jacob.
 Krystal graduated with her 4-year degree from St. Petersburg College, but remains “Daddy’s Little Girl.”
 Krystal is married to Daniel Brandeis.
-Krystal and Dan have given Matthew his first granddaughter, Makenzie Lee.
-She has grandpa tied around her little finger.
-Jacob continues the Noyes tradition at St. Cecelia School and is now continuing the tradition at Clearwater Central Catholic High School.
+Krystal and Dan have blessed Matthew with two granddaughters, Makenzie and Savannah.
+They have Papa tied around their little finger.
+Jacob continued the Noyes tradition at St. Cecelia School and is now continuing the tradition at Clearwater Central Catholic High School.
 Matthew and his wife adopted Jacob from Guatemala, and he has been home since he was 18 months old.
 Matthew is proud of the young man Jacob is becoming and the Noyes family is blessed to have him in our lives.

 Matthew also enjoys the Chicago Cubs and Tampa Bay Rays.
 He continues to assist in coaching his son in baseball at Largo Little League and in soccer at the Clearwater Chargers.